SFDC-Assets/SFDX-Embedded-Flow-Example/README.md

 ## Setup Instructions

 If you're familiar with SFDX, you'll have everything you need herein to provision a scratch org with the feature enabled.
-You'll then need to use the paired lightweight Node.js app (deployed to Heroku, of course) to act as your mock external website.
+The HTML file included in this repo is an example of a simple website that embeds the JavaScript.

 1. Clone the repo
 2. Authorize your Dev Hub from VSCode
 3. Create a new Scratch Org from the definition herein
 4. Log into the Scratch Org and retrieve the JavaScript embed code from the Embedded Service section of Setup.
-5. Update the JS code in the paired Heroku repo to use the unique one for your scratch org.
+5. Update the JS code in the repo to use the unique one for your scratch org.
-6. Deploy the code to Heroku.
-Grab the URL for the Heroku app.
+6. Deploy the HTML page somewhere (e.g., htmlsave.net)
-4. Update your `CORS` settings in the Scratch Org to whitelist the Heroku app URL you've deployed
+4. Update your `CORS` settings in the Scratch Org to whitelist the web page URL you've deployed

 ## Test Org
 I've got a developer org that I use to demo this.
 The username is `fcaron+embedtest@salesforce.com`.